SciTools/iris/docs/src/userguide/interpolation_and_regridding.rst

 * point in cell regridding (:class:`iris.analysis.PointInCell`) and
 * area-weighted regridding (:class:`iris.analysis.AreaWeighted`, first-order conservative).

-The linear, nearest-neighbor, and area-weighted regridding schemes support lazy regridding, i.e. if the source cube has lazy data, the resulting cube will also have lazy data.
+The linear and nearest-neighbour interpolation schemes, and the linear, nearest-neighbour, and area-weighted regridding schemes support lazy regridding, i.e. if the source cube has lazy data, the resulting cube will also have lazy data.
 See :doc:`real_and_lazy_data` for an introduction to lazy data.
 See :doc:`../further_topics/which_regridder_to_use` for a more in depth overview of the different regridders.